 The main objective of this course is to give students the fundamental principles of system development with object-oriented technology and to help students build up an understanding of how to develop a software system.
 This course covers the software development process, requirements analysis, software design concepts and methodologies, and related programming.
 In the course, students will complete a significant software project.
 The project is aimed at helping students strive to achieve customer satisfaction and focus on software reliability.
-Pre-requisite: CS 220 and CS 320; or permissions of the chair.
-Offered: Fall and validation, design of current computer forensics tool; and email investigation as well as cell phone and mobile device forensics.
-Topics of advanced computer forensic science such as tools for data duplication, recovery and analysis, and development of pre-search or on-scene computer investigative techniques will be presented.
-Pre-requisite: CS 325; or permissions of the chair.
+Prerequisites: CS 220 and CS 320; or permissions of the chair.
 Offered: Fall